dakalab/bootup/README.md

 If you just want to run in local machine for test purpose, no need to change anyting.

-If you want to change ports for exposing, you need to modify `docker-compose.yml`
+If you want to change ports for exposing, you need to modify docker-compose files.

 ## Basic services

-Boot up all the basic services defined in `docker-compose.yml`:
+Boot up basic services:

 ```
 make up
 ```

-If you just want to boot up a specific service, e.g. `redis`, run
+Boot up a specific service, e.g. `redis`:

 ```
 make redis
 ```

-If you want to stop a specific service, e.g. `redis`, run
+Stop a specific service, e.g. `redis`:

 ```
 make redis-down
 ```

-If you want to stop all the basic services, run
+Stop basic services:

 ```
 make down